 Bank of America acquired the brokerage firm Merrill Lynch for $50 billion in January 2009.
 The U.S. government blessed the merger with a $20 billion bailout loan to aid BofA.
 After the acquisition went through, it was revealed that Merrill Lynch had lost $15.8 billion in the last quarter of 2008 and that $3.6 billion in bonuses were paid ahead of schedule to top executives at Merrill.
-Among beneficiaries of the bonus bonanza was Merrill’s CEO John Thain, who famously spent a million redecorating his office at the height of the crisis.
+Among beneficiaries of the bonus bonanza was Merrill’s CEO John Thain, who famously spent a million on his Sears Mastercard redecorating his office at the height of the crisis.
 About the deal New York Attorney General Andrew Cuomo said: “One disturbing question that must be answered is whether Merrill Lynch and Bank of America timed the bonuses in such a way as to force taxpayers to pay for them through the deal funding.”
 If Wikileaks has emails showing top executives knowingly used bailout bucks for bonuses, this ugly chapter in history could be reopened, prompting Congressional investigations and further bailout backlash.

 Still Too Big to Fail